Tired Brain, Low Mood? It Could Be Your Mitochondria

 • Impaired mitochondrial function may contribute to mood and cognitive symptoms in some individuals (1-4)

-• Standard testing does not typically assess cellular energy metabolism
+• Standard testing does not typically assess cellular energy metabolism or oxidative stress markers

-• A systems-based approach can help identify overlooked contributors
+• A systems-based approach can help identify overlooked contributors to treatment-resistant mood symptoms

-• Addressing physiology complements—rather than replaces—psychological care
+• Addressing physiology complements — rather than replaces — psychological care

 References

-1. Anderson G, Maes M. Mitochondria and inflammation in major depressive disorder.
+1. Anderson G, Maes M. Mitochondrial dysfunction and immune activation in bipolar disorder and major depressive disorder: a critical review.
 Prog Neuropsychopharmacol Biol Psychiatry.
-2014;54:11–21.
+2014 Oct 3;54:11-21. doi: 10.1016/j.pnpbp.2014.04.014.

-2. Scaini G, et al. Mitochondrial dysfunction in bipolar disorder.
+2. Scaini G, Rezin GT, Carvalho AF, Streck EL, Berk M, Quevedo J. Mitochondrial dysfunction in mood disorders: insights from human studies.
 CNS Neurol Disord Drug Targets.
-2016;15(4):487–496.
+2016;15(4):487-496.

 5. Wallace DC.
 Mitochondrial genetic medicine.
 Nat Genet.
-2018;50(12):1642–1649.
+2018 Dec;50(12):1642-1649.

-8. Maes M, et al. Oxidative stress and depression.
+8. Maes M, Kubera M, et al. The role of the inflammatory & oxidative & nitrosative stress (IO&NS) pathways in depression.
 Prog Neuropsychopharmacol Biol Psychiatry.
-2011;35(3):676–692.
+2011 Apr 29;35(3):676-692.

-9. Naviaux RK.
-Metabolic features of chronic fatigue syndrome.
-Proc Natl Acad Sci USA.
-2016;113(37):E5472–E5480.
+9. Naviaux RK, et al. Metabolic features of chronic fatigue syndrome.
+Proc Natl Acad Sci U S A. 2016 Sep 13;113(37):E5472-80.

-11. Morris G, et al. Mitochondrial dysfunction in neuropsychiatric disorders.
+11. Morris G, et al. Mitochondrial dysfunction in psychiatric disorders: an update.
 Mol Neurobiol.
-2017;54(8):5630–5653.
+2017 Oct;54(8):5630-5653.

-12. Allen J, et al. Coenzyme Q10 and depression.
+12. Allen J, et al. Coenzyme Q10 supplementation in the treatment of depression: a meta-analysis.
 J Psychiatr Res.
-2015;63:16–21.
+2015;63:16-21.

 13. Swerdlow RH.
-Mitochondria in neurodegeneration.
+Mitochondria in neuroinflammation.
 Neurotherapeutics.
-2007;4(3):365–377.
+2007 Jul;4(3):365-377.

 14. McEwen BS.
-Stress and neurobiology.
+Protection and damage from acute and chronic stress.
 Ann N Y Acad Sci.
-2004;1032:1–7.
+2004 Dec;1032:1-7.